 All in, scaffolding in the early years is really just about observing and providing suitable activities, whilst giving instructions, guidance, and feedback throughout.

-Your setting matters too
+Your setting matters, too

-The aim is to promote student success by supporting their independent functioning.
+The aim is to promote student success by supporting children's independent functioning.
 We want children to be interacting with their environment and the materials you provide, giving them opportunities to meet their own needs, solve their own problems, and make their own choices.

 By exploring their surroundings in their early years, children develop new knowledge and connect it with their previous understanding.